ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 ## localForage
 A simple key-val store that we use to store observations that haven't yet been uploaded.
-We did use Dexie first off but it turns out we don't need all the extra DB-like functionality and localForage help with compatibility as it will run on various underlying storage APIs and handles (de)serialising Blobs when running on webkit.
+We did use Dexie first off but it turns out we don't need all the extra DB-like functionality and localForage helps with compatibility as it will run on various underlying storage APIs and handles (de)serialising Blobs when running on webkit.
+On this last point, related to blobs on webkit, it seems to work on macOS but Safari 10.3.4 on iOS kills it so it's not flawless.

 ## iNaturalist